 Concentrate on enjoying that beer instead of worrying about your gear.
 Find great choices of Pacsafe anti-theft backpacks, daypacks, crossbody bags in many styles and colors here.
-And best of all, use the discount code Thai2019 at checkout to get 15% off!
 SHOP NOW

 Chang certainly won’t be popping up on anyone’s list of favorites, but it is far and away the best bargain for your buck when in Thailand.
 It’s famous for what’s affectionately known as the “Changover,” a massive hangover that generally occurs from drinking more than your fair share’s worth thanks to ridiculously low prices.
 This light pale malt has next to no head, but the flavor is better than PBR and enough to satiate the budget backpacker in all of us.

 A popular pale lager found primarily in Bangkok, this beer is actually brewed for export but you can find it in its home city if you know where to look.
 Ask a local, though, as tourists tend not to have heard of it.
 The flavor is mildly sweet with a light hoppy bitterness.

 Singha is probably Thailand’s most popular local beer, and the flavor profile is well above average.
 The pale lager has been around since the 1930s and is still going strong.
 It’ll cost you more than many other brands, but it’s still dirt cheap compared to the prices you’re probably used to back home.
 Whatever you do, don’t insult it if it’s not to your taste—the Thai people are pretty proud of it.